dcunited001/dcunited001.github.io/_drafts/matroids.md

     ideas which are not dangerous, but would provide me with some credibility.
 HOW'S THAT WORKING OUT FOR YOU?

+### Two main types of lattices for number theory

+- "digits" is a misnomer. there are two types of lattices for number
+  theory:

+  - (1) one starting with rational numbers, extending from algebraic numbers and "increasingly further" into the irrational numbers. aleph into beth (?)

+  - (2) the other type of lattice contains no rational numbers and is constructed from phi as continuous fractions at BOTH the "origin" and the "furthest point" ... it is an intermeshed lattice; a space with metrics and well-connectedness. but there are NO rational numbers here, unless you transform this lattice into a rational/integer based lattice via something like penrose tiling (some of which encodes phi)

+- these are two ways of encoding the same things. this description is of course, horrendously flawed and unmathematic. however, i challenge any of you to talk me about it because i cannot stop thinking about stuff like this. i beg you, please teach me.
+  - with their powers combined, these two types of lattices for number theory can revolutionize your understanding of number theory.
+  - i believe the second "type of lattice" i described above contains some "maximal distance" with a metric. if so, it would mean this lattice is a kind of discrete manifold, where the maximal distance is like the longest possible shortest path from any irrational number to any other irrational number. there may be no actual "maximal" distance though: it may be infinite, but i think this is silly.

 ### Application of Category Theory to Planning/Producing Reality TV

 - imagine a reality TV show that's a cross b/w *Punked* and *Choose